george-mcintyre/aida-pva/docs/SLCUtil.md

 Matlab	$CD_SOFT/ref/package/aida/test/matlab/bgrpDemo.m
 INSTANCES
 Types	Description
-BGRP Set Variable Request	Syntax	BGRP//VAL
+BGRP Set Variable Request	Syntax	BGRP:VAL
-Example	BGRP//VAL
+Example	BGRP:VAL
 Instance Attributes
 Attribute	Description
 VAL	Sets a BGRP variable to a new value.
 The parameter data argument (p) is a DaValue containing a String specifying the new variable value ("N" or "Y").